Measurement of the Lund plane for light- and beauty-quark jets: Event reconstruction and selection

 The \Bpm-mass signal region is defined by the intervals \mbox{$[m_0-N\sigma, m_0 + N\sigma]$} where $m_0$ is the peak position of the signal distribution, $\sigma$ is the smaller of the two widths (which provides better control over the mass window), and $N=2$ for \mbox{$\ptB < 5\gevc$}, $N=3$ for \mbox{$ 5 < \ptB < 8\gevc$}, and $N=4$ for \mbox{$\ptB > 8\gevc$}.
 The variable mass window is chosen due to the larger combinatorial background fraction at low \Bpm transverse momentum.
 The edges of the signal region are approximately \mbox{$\left[5.24, 5.31\right]\gevcc$} in most bins of \ptB.

 The jet constituents are reclustered with the C/A algorithm using a modified version of the \texttt{LundGenerator} package in \texttt{fjcontrib 1.041}~\cite{Dreyer:2018nbf,Cacciari:2011ma}.
-The default package allows one to decluster the C/A tree following the hardest branch, and the modification allows one to decluster the C/A tree following the branch containing the HF hadron~\cite{Cunqueiro:2018jbh}, as shown in Fig.~\ref{fig:declustering}.
+The default package allows the declustering of the C/A tree following the hardest branch, and the modification allows the declustering of the C/A tree following the branch containing the HF hadron~\cite{Cunqueiro:2018jbh}, as shown in Fig.~\ref{fig:declustering}.
 Requiring the WTA-flavor tag on the \Bpm-tagged jets leads to the HF branch being the same as the hardest branch for over 99\% of splittings.
 The remaining $<1\%$ are due to the different recombination schemes between the LJP reconstruction and the WTA-flavor tag, which use the $E$-scheme and the WTA \pt-scheme, respectively.
 During declustering, spurious emissions arising from decays of excited \Bpm mesons are suppressed by requiring \mbox{$\lnkt > -3$}.
 These emissions manifest as a region of constant $\kt$ in the LJP below \mbox{$\lnkt= -3$} deep in the nonperturbative region.

 A sideband subtraction method is used to extract the LJP of signal candidates.
 The LJP from sidebands, dominated by combinatorial background, is scaled and subtracted from the LJP in the signal region, which contains both signal and background.
 Around 45\,300 signal \Bpm-tagged jet candidates with $\ptjet > 20\gevc$ are obtained from the fitting procedure.
 Figure~\ref{fig:examplemassfit} shows an example of the fits to the mass distribution for \Bpm-meson candidates.